 I thought “Apocalypse Earth“, “Alien Uprising“, “Dino Shark” and “The Uprising” would never be surpassed in the category of “Most horrible bad movie ever”, until I saw this monstrosity.
 “Cruel Will” is a low-budget indie horror.
 You can notice that surely after a while.
 Absolutely everything in this film doesn’t make sense or is terribly wrong.
 The content, the storyline, the performances, the thrills and the intense atmosphere … Really all of this is either bad or totally absent.
 You can hardly call this creation a horror movie.
 Even thriller is not applicable.
 Better you call it a tragedy.

 What a terribly original story.
-As empty as the urn after a while.
+As empty as the urn after a strong wind.
 There’s no sign of tension or any scares.
 A shadow that reflects in a puddle or a mirror and a shape standing in a corner won’t scare you silly.
-The aunt who stays over after the funeral, and retreats in the evening on the coach with a bottle of liquor, looks in the morning more terrifying than any other scene in this film.
-Even the moments that Lily undergoes a metamorphosis and suddenly looks like a zombie-like bloodthirsty creature couldn’t stop me from yawning.
+The aunt who stays over after the funeral and comforts herself in the evening on the coach with a bottle of liquor, looks in the morning more terrifying than any other scene in this film.
+Even the moments Lily undergoes a metamorphosis and suddenly looks like a zombie-like bloodthirsty creature couldn’t stop me from yawning.
 So don’t be fooled by the movie poster.
 That poster looks pretty intriguing.
-That intriguing part is completely lost in this film.
+That intriguing part is completely missing in this film.

 At one time it seemed as if the entire cast was trying to outdo each other in a contest for “the most ridiculous acting ever” !

-There‘s only one brilliant moment and that‘s at the final scene.
-Had the complete movie looked like this excerpt, then it might have been something worth while to watch.
+There’s only one brilliant moment and that’s at the final scene.
+If only the complete movie looked like this excerpt.
+It might have been something worth while to watch.
 Stunning slow-motion images, a hallucinatory scene and a rather surprising end.
 But the horse had bolted already …… Good advice.
 Don’t even bother to put on this absurdity.